 Summary Guidelines 1.
 Program Overview The Short-Sale Acceleration Program is aimed at assisting borrowers who are beginning or need to initiate the short-sale process, deed in lieu of foreclosure or a similar foreclosure mitigation measure to relieve themselves of the mortgage burdens that they cannot sustain-even with a material loan principal reduction.
-2. Program Goals It is expected that at an \$8,025 level of average funding per family assisted up to 1,371 families facing imminent foreclosure threat, will have the burden of their home mortgage eliminated and the threats of a default judgment removed.
+2. Program Goals It is expected that at a \$5,000 level of average funding per family approximately 200 families facing imminent foreclosure threat will have the burden of their home mortgage eliminated.
 3. Target Population / Areas Those Nevadans that are facing imminent threat of foreclosure.
-4. Program Allocation (Excluding Administrative Expenses) \$6,175,464.30 5.
-Borrower Eligibility Criteria Legal US Resident.
+4. Program Allocation (Excluding Administrative Expenses) \$950,000 5.
+Borrower Eligibility Criteria Legal US resident.
 Borrower must have short-sale approval in place with lender if pursuing a short sale.
 Borrower must provide verification of short sale approval or deed in lieu of foreclosure agreement.
-Borrower will be required to sign a financial Hardship Affidavit attesting to their inability to make mortgage payments.
+Borrower will be required to sign a financial hardship affidavit attesting to their inability to make mortgage payments.
 Borrower must be in default or facing imminent default.
 Borrower must be experiencing financial hardship due to circumstances beyond the homeowner's control (no contrived defaults allowed).
-Borrowers who chose to leave the State of Nevada will not receive the rental assistance component of benefits under this program but will be entitled to all others.
+Borrowers who chose to leave the State of Nevada will not receive the rental assistance component of benefits under this program, but will be entitled to all others.

-6. Property / Loan Eligibility Criteria Home is currently owner occupied.
+6. Property / Loan Eligibility Criteria Home is currently owner-occupied.
 If vacant, homeowner must be able to prove that they moved due to extenuating circumstances and that the home was most recently used as a primary residence - not an investment property.
-Borrowers with a 2nd lien will also be considered for the Second Mortgage Reduction Plan.
-7. Program Exclusions • None 8.
-Structure of Assistance This program is direct assistance through direct payment to vendors at closing of the escrow, or immediately post short-sale closing.
+Borrowers with a second lien will also be considered for the Second Mortgage Reduction Plan program.
+7. Program Exclusions • None.
+8. Structure of Assistance This program is direct assistance through direct payment to vendors at closing of the escrow, or immediately post short-sale closing.
 The payments will not be structured as a loan.
 9. Per Household Assistance The maximum is program benefit per household is \$8,025.
-Assistance can be used to cover the cost of up to 3 months of rent (not to exceed \$4,500), fees incurred by a storage facility (not to exceed \$1,000) and/or certain fees which are interfering with the short sale closing - specifically HOA liens and utility liens.
+Assistance can be used to cover the cost of up to three (3) months of rent (not to exceed \$4,500), fees incurred by a storage facility (not to exceed \$1,000) and/or certain fees which are interfering with the short sale closing - specifically HOA liens and utility liens.
 10. Duration of Assistance Assistance will be a one-time set of payments.
-11. Estimated Number of Participating Households The Business Plan calls for this program element to assist up to 1,371 families complete their home abandonment/ownership through a short sale and matriculate to a rental property somewhere else in Nevada.
-12. Program Inception / Duration The Short Sale Acceleration Program began March 1, 2010 and could last up to 48 months.
+11. Estimated Number of Participating Households The Business Plan calls for this program element to assist up to 200 families complete their home abandonment/ownership through a short sale and matriculate to a rental property somewhere else in Nevada.
+12 Program Inception / Duration The Short Sale Acceleration Program began on March 1, 2010 and could last up to 34 months.
 13. Program Interactions with Other HFA Programs This program cannot be used when HAFA is also being utilized.
-14. Program Interactions with HAMP None 15.
-Program Leverage with Other Financial Resources In the event the short sale program recipient has incurred a lien as a result of earlier participation in NAHAC's Principal Reduction, Second Mortgage Reduction Plan or Mortgage Assistance Program, then the lien may be extinguished for the purpose of helping to facilitate the short sale request.
-16. Qualify as an Unemployment ☐ Yes ☑ No
+14. Program Interactions with HAMP None 15 Program Leverage with Other Financial Resources In the event the short sale program recipient has incurred a lien as a result of earlier participation in NAHAC's Principal Reduction, Second Mortgage Reduction Plan or Mortgage Assistance Program, then the lien may be extinguished for the purpose of helping to facilitate the short sale request.
+16. Qualify as an Unemployment Program □ Yes Ø No